Pink Laces Music Interview

 Elijah Wahlberg – Writing Shelf Life was definitely fun.
 We were just allowed to be creative and have a great time.
 We try to emulate that feeling in all projects now.
 We know we’re not always gonna be working on our own time, but just keeping in mind that we have to have fun is something we’re always gonna do.

 9. What was it like making the music videos?
 Any fun stories or memorable moments?

 Ian Bradford – The music videos were a lot of fun to make.
 Our creative director, Noah Vera, is super talented so it was a really cool process.
 I will say, an unexpected moment happened when the actress for our LOVE: MAYHEM music video canceled on us last minute.
-Elijah and I were told ten minutes before shooting that we were going to be in the music video, and none of us had any real clue about what was going to happen.
+None of us had any real clue about what was going to happen.
 Noah created something really awesome out of it though, so now we just look back and laugh about that mini-disaster.

 Elijah Wahlberg – Our actress canceling was quite the hiccup but definitely makes for a great story.
 The music video experience is pretty fun.
 I think my only gripe is hearing the song some hundred times in a day and lip-syncing to it.
 But it’s all fun nonetheless.